 Ask any modern marketing guru about using social media for business and they’ll all tell you the same thing: it’s critical.

-In fact, popular social media scheduling platform, Hootsuite, reported that by the third quarter of 2018, there were 25 million active business profiles on Instagram – accounting for 71% of registered businesses, even beating out Twitter.
+In fact, a popular social media scheduling platform, Hootsuite, reported that by the third quarter of 2018, there were 25 million active business profiles on Instagram – accounting for 71% of registered businesses, even beating out Twitter.
 On Facebook, the number of users using business pages for marketing grew to 80 million users last year; with 6 million of those users using Facebook ads to drive traffic to their websites and gain user interest.

 And the numbers continue to rise.

 This is where it has become critical to maintain a competitive edge, stay one step ahead of your competition, and get creative when marketing your business on Instagram and Facebook.
 There is a true marketing science to utilizing both of these social media platforms effectively, instead of just pumping out more white noise to add to the average 95 million posts per day.

 If a picture is worth a thousand words, you could say that when it comes to social media, video has found its worth in the billions.
 We’re inundated with content every day which is making us tired of scrolling – why read content when you can watch a video?
 Not to mention, Facebook stories and Instagram stories alike which are increasing in popularity every single day.
 Social Media Today highlights that social videos generate 1200% more shares than text and images combined.

 So, what’s worth recording?
 In MDedge Dermatology, Doris Day, MD of the department of dermatology at New York University emphasizes that video content should “have a purpose and be directed to your specific audience.”